Keeley Hawes

 Keeley Hawes in The Durrells

-This widow was the mother of famed naturalist Gerald Durrell, whose books Keeley Hawes had been engrossed in since childhood.
-The book "My Family and Other Animals" even became a staple on her bookshelf.
+This widow was the mother of famed naturalist Gerald Durrell, whose books Keeley had been engrossed in since childhood.
+"My Family and Other Animals" even became a staple on her bookshelf.
 "We couldn't travel, but Durrell's books opened up other worlds for me," Keeley later recalled.

 Keeley Hawes talks about The Durrells

-In 2021, Hawes played the lead in the dramedy "Finding Alice," for which she also wrote the screenplay.
-The plot centers around her partner, Jerry (Kenneth Cranham), who suddenly dies after moving into a new "smart" home, leaving Alice to confront the numerous secrets Jerry had been hiding from her.
+In 2021, Hawes starred in the dramedy "Finding Alice," for which she also wrote the screenplay.
+The plot centers on her partner, Jerry (Kenneth Cranham), who suddenly dies after moving into a new "smart" home, leaving Alice to confront the numerous secrets Jerry had been hiding from her.

 A still from Finding Alice